cndavi/dotfiles/README.md

-# my dotfiles backup for windows and mac
+# my dotfiles backup for nvim